Pre-training with Meta Learning for Chinese Word Segmentation: Approach

-The objective of normal pre-training is to maximize its performance on pre-training tasks, which may lead to the discrepancy between the pre-trained model and downstream tasks.
-To alleviate the above task discrepancy, we utilize the meta learning~\cite{lv-2020-pretraining} algorithm for pre-training optimization of our PTM-CWS model.
-The main objective of meta learning is to maximize generalization performance on downstream tasks, preventing it from overfitting on pre-training tasks.
+The objective of most PTMs is to maximize its performance on pre-training tasks~\cite{devlin-2019-bert}, which would lead to the discrepancy between pre-trained models and downstream tasks.
+Besides, pre-trained CWS model from multi-criteria pre-training task could still have discrepancy with downstream unseen criteria, because downstream criteria may not exist in pre-training.
+To alleviate the above discrepancy, we utilize meta learning algorithm~\cite{lv-2020-pretraining} for pre-training optimization of \textsc{Meta}\textsc{Seg}.
+The main objective of meta learning is to maximize generalization performance on potential downstream tasks, which prevents pre-trained models from overfitting on pre-training tasks.
+As shown in Figure~\ref{fig:meta}, by introducing meta learning algorithm, pre-trained models would have less discrepancy with downstream tasks instead of inclining towards pre-training tasks.

-The meta-learning algorithm~\cite{finn-2017-maml} treats the pre-training task $T$ as one of the downstream tasks, instead of a special task.
-It tries to optimize the meta parameters $\theta_0$, from which we can get the task-specific model parameters $\theta_k$ by $k$ gradient descent steps over the training data $D_T^{train}$,
+The meta learning algorithm treats pre-training task $T$ as one of the downstream tasks.
+It tries to optimize meta parameters $\theta_0$, from which we can get the task-specific model parameters $\theta_k$ by $k$ gradient descent steps over the training data $D_T^{train}$ on task $T$,